resquebundle/resque/README.md

 ### Stop a worker

-Use the `app/console bcc:resque:worker-stop` command.
+Use the `app/console resque:worker-stop` command.

 - No argument will display running workers that you can stop.
-- Add a worker id to stop it: `app/console bcc:resque:worker-stop ubuntu:3949:default`
+- Add a worker id to stop it: `app/console resque:worker-stop ubuntu:3949:default`
 - Add the `--all` option to stop all the workers.